mirzaakhena/gogen/README.md

 * Error enum must accessed by the developer and Error code can read by end user
 * Interactor and Entity is prioritized to be tested first rather than Controller and Gateway
 * Controller name can be an actor name who is using the system
-* Registry name can be an application name.
-You can utilize it if you want to develop microservice with mono repo

 ## Why you (will) need gogen?
 - we want to separate logic code and infrastructure code